JUO-Inc/aibo/README.md

 # Features

-- You can choose your favorite AI model as your aibo.
+- Voice Prompting: You and Aibo can communicate by voice.
-- You don't need to worry about security and privacy.
+- Security and Privacy: You don't need to worry about security and privacy.
-- You and Aibo can communicate by voice.
+- Models: You can choose your favorite AI model as your aibo.

 # Installation